Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/11-Intro-to-UIKit/README.md

 ## Building a wireframe

-Let's say we want to turn the "Boba Shop" program into a real app.
+Let's say we want to turn the "Hotel management" program into a real app.

 1. Think about the scenes the app needs.